netreconlab/parse-hipaa/README.md

 #### Running in production for ParseCareKit
 If you are plan on using parse-hipaa in production.
 You should run the additional scripts to create the rest of the indexes for optimized queries.

+##### Idempotency
+You most likely want to enable Idempotency.
+Read more about how to configure on [Parse Server](https://github.com/parse-community/parse-server#idempotency-enforcement).
+If you are using Postgres, look [here](https://github.com/netreconlab/parse-hipaa/tree/main/postgres/scripts/parse_idempotency_delete_expired_records) for the script.

 ##### Postgres
 If you are using `hipaa_postgres` or `parse-postgres` (the two images included in this repo).
 The `setup-parse-index.sh` is already in the container.
 You just have to run it.